tartansandal/tartansandal.github.io/_drafts/vim-remark.md

 * [`remark-cli`][remark-cli]: a command-line interface based on `unified` and `remark`

-Unfortunately the documentation is spread across a number of packages and projects.
-Understanding the application, its plugins, and all the relevant settings and configuration options, requires tracking through a lot of cross references.
-I hope the above provides a semblance of a guide if you want to go digging yourself.

-One thing is reasonably clear though: the last package in this stack is the one that gives you the `remark` command and this is what we need for integration with [Vim][].
-We can get this, plus all the packages above, by running:
+For [ALE][] integration with [Vim][], I needed a command line interface, so the last package in the above stack was what I wanted.

 ```console
 npm install -g remark-cli
 ```

+This gave me a `remark` command, installed in a user-global context, which I could use on arbitrary Markdown files.

+Unfortunately, the documentation for [Remark][] is spread across all of the above packages and I found that understanding the application and its plugins, plus all the relevant settings and configuration options, required tracking through a lot of cross-references.

-## Linting Versus Fixing
+## Fixing

 Out of the box, the `remark` command gives us an automatic "fixing" utility.
 When you run it on a Markdown file it will parse the content into an AST using [`remark-parse`][remark-parse] and then serializes that AST back into text using [`remark-stringify`][remark-stringify].
 The result is usually a more "strictly" formatted version of the original Markdown, with things like bullet characters and block spacing being applied consistently.

-Now we come to the crux of problem.

-I want to use [Remark][] for both the "linting" and "fixing" while composing markdown in [Vim][], so I need both to be complimentary, or at least not conflict.
-I don't want to be in a situation where my "fixing" routine alters the markdown but triggers a fresh "linting" error, or where manualy fixing a linting error is reverted by running the "fixing" routine.

-This amounts to finding a complimentary set of settings for [`remark-stringify`][remark-stringify] and set of linting plugins and options.

 Various details of this "reformatting" can be controlled by settings passed to the serializer (see [`mdast-util-to-markdown`][mdast-util-to-markdown] for details).
 The defaults for most settings are reasonable and using them in this particular combination avoids many issues.
 Of particular note are the following settings which minimize ambiguity and seem to give stable behaviour:

 ```yaml
 bullet: '*'